The Shipping Law Review: Panama

 Forum and jurisdiction

-Panama has two maritime courts that have exclusive jurisdiction over all maritime judicial claims filed in Panama.
+Two maritime courts have exclusive jurisdiction over all maritime judicial claims filed in Panama.
 Appeals are heard by the Court of Maritime Appeals, which comprises three justices.
 This is the only appeals court for maritime cases.
 After the relevant appellate briefs are submitted, there is a hearing in the Court of Maritime Appeals for the parties to present their cases before the justices.
 Under Article 19 of the CMP, the maritime courts have exclusive jurisdiction to hear and adjudicate cases that arise from within the territory, or the territorial waters, of the Republic of Panama.
-As per the same Article, the maritime courts also have jurisdiction to adjudicate cases arising outside the Republic of Panama when:
+As per Article 19, the maritime courts also have jurisdiction to adjudicate cases arising outside the Republic of Panama when:

 - a vessel or other property of the defendant is arrested in Panama;